2015 Auto Club 400: Changes to qualifying

 Starting at Auto Club Speedway – and taking effect in all three national touring series – drivers will no longer back out of their pit stalls when qualifying begins.
 Instead, they will now be parked with the nose of the car facing toward the track.

 Entry list

-The entry list for the Auto Club 400 was released on Monday, March 16, 2015, at 10:33 a.m.
-Eastern time.
-Forty-six cars were entered for the race.
-All 46, except for Brian Scott and Reed Sorenson were entered the week before.
-Mike Wallace was on the initial entry list, but was let go from his No. 66 Premium Motorsports Chevrolet the week prior.
-However, he was rehired by the team and was to drive the No. 66 at Auto Club Speedway, but the team ultimately withdrew from the race, due to sponsorship issues.
-The team's No. 62 Chevrolet, driven by Brendan Gaughan, was unaffected.
-On March 20, Michael Waltrip Racing announced that Brett Moffitt would again replace Brian Vickers in the No. 55 Toyota due to further blood clots.
-This was also the first race that Moffitt officially became a candidate for Sprint Cup Rookie of the Year.
-Chris Buescher drove the No. 34 Ford in his first Sprint Cup Series start.

 First practice

 Kurt Busch was the fastest in the first practice session with a time of 38.556 seconds and a speed of 186.741 mph.
 Greg Biffle scraped the wall exiting turn 4 in the opening minutes of the session, causing cosmetic damage to his car.
 Carl Edwards, however, went to a backup car for the race after crashing his car on the exit of turn 4.
 Edwards joked that his car "went from a 12-inch to a six-inch sub real quick", referring to the sponsors of his car for the race, fast food franchise Subway.
 He also stated that he "tried to save it...that was not the right decision".
 Since the change took place prior to qualifying, Edwards is not mandated to start from the rear on Sunday, provided he does not change engines.